 Movement of substances into cells is partly by diffusion* and partly by active selective processes (active transport).

 Name some (specific) substances useful to the typical (animal) cell, which may enter via the cell membrane.

 Name a waste substance from a typical (animal) cell.

 > carbon dioxide

 Give the name and function of the 2 special animal cells below.
 Label and explain the parts of each cell concerned with that special function.

 cell name: [motor] neurone (nerve cell)

-cell function : to transmit nervous impulses [to muscle/gland] [fatty sheath - insulates & speeds up messages]
+cell function : to transmit nervous impulses [to muscle/gland] [fatty sheath - insulates & speeds up transmission of impulses]

 cell name:sperm cell